 Vulgaris bamboo projects around the world

-Through my bamboo consulting work, I’ve had the pleasure of meeting and speaking with numerous bamboo entreprenuers and enthusiasts who have different projects with Bambusa vulgaris.
-While many bamboo aficionados consider this species something of weed, much can be done with it.
+Through my bamboo consulting work, I’ve had the pleasure of meeting and speaking with numerous bamboo entrepreneurs and enthusiasts who have different projects with Bambusa vulgaris.
+While many bamboo aficionados consider this species something of a weed, much can be done with it, both in terms of land restoration and commercialization.

 In Puerto Rico, Bio-Restorative is clearing the waterways and turning all the invasive Vulgaris into biochar.
 This project helps restore the native habitat of the island while also producing a rich, valuable soil additive.